-The Board of Directors has adopted and recommends that the stockholders approve the Griffon Corporation 2006 Equity Incentive Plan (the "Incentive Plan").
+The Incentive Plan was originally approved by our Board of Directors in December 2005 and by our Stockholders in February 2006.
 The general purpose of the Incentive Plan is to attract and retain selected employees, directors and consultants and provide them with incentives and rewards for superior performance.